merraysy/vimeo-feed/README.md

-# vimeo-feed
+# Vimeo Feed
-An old school code that displays data from vimeo's into a feed like twitter's
+An old school code that displays data from vimeo's api into a feed like twitter's.

 Created with :heart: by **Mohammed Erraysy**

+# How to test
+Just serve the folder statically using something like [https://www.npmjs.com/package/http-server](https://www.npmjs.com/package/http-server).

+Enjoy!